Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 No.

-Unfortunately, Betternet doesn’t live up to its name in 2025.
-I love that it’s free.
+Unfortunately, Betternet doesn’t live up to its name in 2026.
+We love that it’s free.
 And if you absolutely need a free VPN for very basic browsing and have no other options, you could do worse than Betternet.

 But the combination of privacy concerns, inconsistent speeds, limited streaming capabilities, and questionable security history is just too much to overlook.
 The premium version is very expensive for the value you receive in return, making it hard to justify when there are better options available.